NVIDIAGameWorks/kaolin/docs/modules/kaolin.ops.batch.rst

 Packed
 ~~~~~~

-Heterogeneous tensors are reshaped to 2D :math:`(-1, last dimension)` and concantenated on the first axis.
+Heterogeneous tensors are reshaped to 2D :math:`(-1, \text{last_dimension})` and concatenated on the first axis.
 This is similar to packed sentences in NLP.

 .. note::
     The last dimension must always be of the size of the element, e.g. 3 for 3D points (element of point clouds) or 1 for a grayscale pixel (element of grayscale textures).